Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 the rules of Georgia tax deed sales

-The Rate of Return on Georgia Tax Deed Sales
+The Rate of Return on Redeemable Deeds in Georgia

 This has been in place for over 200 years.
 If you don’t understand the rules, well, be patient.
 Don’t jump the gun, learn what this is.
 Get the auction rules.

-How to Get an Even Bigger Return on Georgia Tax Deed Sales
+How to Get an Even Bigger Return on Georgia Tax Deeds

-You can actually take the property from the owner after the first year.
-I tell my clients do not try to take the property.
+Though you can actually take the property from the owner after the first year, I tell my clients do not try to take the property.

 Let it roll into the second year because on day 366, the property owner no longer owes you all your money back plus 20%.
 They now owe you all your money back plus 30%.

-So just think about what I said.
+Think about what I just said.
 It’s a powerful way to make money.
 These are outrageous returns.

 Some people don’t want to get these returns.
-They want to get the property.
+They want to get real property.

 If it’s a nice property in a country club, you can be assured those people are going to redeem.
 If you bid and you purchased that redeemable deed, just be very patient and you’re going to make at least 20% on your money.